Shedding light on diabetes: Designing the book Bright Spots & Landmines

 Making it internet official

-On May 9, 2017, Bright Spots & Landmines was released into the wild as a name-your-own-price PDF download or paperback/Kindle purchase on Amazon.
-The marketing effort consisted of an early launch team, dozens of advanced copies mailed to influencers, social media marketing, and much more.
+On May 9, 2017, Bright Spots & Landmines was released as a name-your-own-price PDF download or paperback/Kindle purchase on Amazon.
+The marketing effort consisted of an early launch team, dozens of advanced copies mailed to health care professionals and advocates, social media marketing, and more.
 On its launch day, the book reached #210 out of over 8 million print books on Amazon and 100,000 copies have been distributed to this day.
 The book has been featured on diabetes podcasts (Diabetes Connections, Juicebox Podcast) and coverage/notable mentions have spanned industry publications (Diabetes Forecast, Diabetes Daily, A Sweet Life) to mainstream media (Huffington Post, U.S. News & World Report).

 A huge thank you to Adam Brown, John and Kelly Close, and the diaTribe and Close Concerns teams for amazing guidance, flexibility, and trust.